The Making of Britain’s First Anti-Muslim Riots

 The extent to which this baseless notion of an Europe overrun by Muslims (Eurabia as it is called) has taken hold in the white imaginary cannot be overstated.
 It is now a mainstay of mainstream media.
 Political discourse is infected with its talking points and narratives, to the extent that politicians of all stripes have found themselves adopting it in order to stay popular and relevant.
 On social media, enabled by platform owners like Meta’s Mark Zuckerberg and X’s Elon Musk, it is reproduced on an industrial scale for public consumption.

 Immigration is the most prominent of the far-right narratives.
-Seeking to use the momentum generated by their success in helping secure Britain’s withdrawal from the European Union in 2016, the far-right has latched onto the problem of migrants crossing the channel from mainland Europe and continued immigration in general to raise a moral panic around these alleged concerns, couching their xenophobia in the language of social cohesion and national security.
+Seeking to use the momentum generated by their success in helping secure Britain’s withdrawal from the European Union in 2016, the far-right has latched onto the issue of asylum seekers crossing the English channel from mainland Europe and continued immigration in general to raise a moral panic around these alleged concerns, couching their xenophobia in the language of social cohesion and national security.
 Their slogan “Stop the Boats”, chanted commonly at rallies, is pulled directly from the playbook of former Australian PM Tony Abbott, whose offshore migrant processing policy not only inspired the British Conservative Party’s much derided Rwanda Plan but also formed the central plank of their recent re-election campaign.
 So febrile is the climate that has been whipped up around these confected threats that in the latest riots, far-right supporters besieged and attempted to burn down two hotels housing asylum seekers in Rotherham and Tamworth.

 Since it is difficult to unjustly target a minority community without attracting charges of racism, it was also necessary to dismantle the architecture of racial equality that had been erected over the preceding couple of decades.
 And so began the attack on multi-culturalism.
 Previously celebrated as a source of social enrichment it was now presented as divisive and conflictual.
 The riots that engulfed some northern cities in 2001, involving mainly Muslim youths reacting to racist attacks and threats, were now adduced as proof of the centrifugal impact of multiculturalism.
 Not only were those who took part in the horrific violence read the riot act (draconian sentences were handed down) but the unrest as a whole was viewed through a lens of social breakdown, leading to the rise of social cohesion as a political concept and priority.
 The official government report into the social unrest, led by Professor Ted Cantle, continued the otherisation and scapegoating of Muslims by placing the roots of the violence in the failure of Muslims to adequately buy into some amorphous set of overarching, common British values.
 It was a far cry from the Scarman report, which 20 years earlier, had identified racism against black communities and socio-economic exclusion as the principal causes of the 1981 inner city riots.
 “Scarman located the riots in the social, economic and political complex of acute deprivation and discrimination, and the regeneration funds that flowed as a result ensured there was no repetition of the 80s unrest.
 Cantle meanwhile only acknowledged in passing that Islamophobia and a desert of opportunity contributed to the riots.
 It was a classic case of putting the cart before the horse, since perhaps the principal cause of communities living separate lives lies in the socioeconomic immobility produced by poverty,” I wrote in a 2002 article for The Guardian.
-Where Cantle left off, right-wing think tanks followed, each one further problematising the Muslim community as anti-integrationist and attacking its civil society organisations if they dared to challenge the new orthodoxy.
+Where Cantle left off, right-wing think tanks followed, each one further problematising the Muslim community as riddled with extremists, anti-integrationist and attacking its civil society organisations if they dared to challenge the new orthodoxy.
 The decision to prosecute Muslims for using the word “coconut” is the latest and possibly most ludicrous manifestation of the state’s offensive against multiculturalism, a message to minoritised communities that even the communalised language they have developed to explain their own oppression must, in the end, submit to white control.

 No hate narrative is capable of taking hold in a population without an effective delivery mechanism.
 Enter social media.
 Since digital media has undoubtedly been the dominant mode of dissemination for far-right hate narratives it is useful to briefly reflect on its role as an incubator and purveyor of xenophobia.
 Research shows that social media is a radicalising agent for many, if not most, people who commit racially motivated hate crimes.
 The manifesto of far-right terrorist, Anders Breivik, who killed 77 people in Norway in 2011, was composed almost entirely from online sources.
 White supremacist Dylann Roof, who killed nine African-American churchgoers in Charleston, USA, in 2015 was said to rely almost entirely on extreme right wing websites for his political learning.
 Even in cases where the original impetus does not seem to be internet related, far-right websites act as an accelerant, goading the perpetrator to continue with their hate crimes, as appears to have happened to Peter Mangs, the Swedish serial killer who brought a reign of terror to the Swedish city of Malmo in 2009-2010 by targeting mainly people of colour (Mechanisms of online radicalisation: how the internet affects the radicalisation of extreme-right lone actor terrorists: Guri Nordtorp Mølmen & Jacob Aasland Ravndal, 2021).
 Closer to home, Darren Osborne, who killed an elderly man after driving a van into a crowd of Muslim pedestrians near a mosque in London in 2017, was radicalised by far-right material he had accessed online.